Sheng Shicai: Later tenures and retirement

 As the Germans lost the Battle for Stalingrad and Battle of Kursk, Sheng tried to return to the pro-Soviet policy.
 He ordered the arrest of the Kuomintang personnel, telling Stalin that they were Japanese spies, and telling Chiang that they were communists.
 Stalin, however, refused to intervene and left Sheng at the mercy of the Chinese government, which engineered his removal from office.
 Zhu Shaoliang convinced him to resign and accept the post of Minister of Agriculture.
 Sheng officially resigned from his post and was appointed as Minister of Agriculture and Forestry on 29 August 1944.
 He left Xinjiang on 11 September 1944 to join the Chinese government in Chongqing.
 The post of Minister of Agriculture under Kuomintang was reserved for men out of power since the post was insignificant with the increasing power of the landlords.
 Chiang signed an order allowing Sheng to recoup the wealth beneath the governor's building.
 The storehouse contained fifty thousand taels of gold, chests full of valuable antelope horns, and endless blocks of opium.
 In total, Sheng removed 135 truckloads of wealth.

 Sheng's stay in Chongqing was troublesome.
 In April 1945, his former Finance Minister Peng Jiyuan was beaten in Ürümqi, and sought refuge with Sheng after his recovery.
 Wu Zhongxin, his successor in Xinjiang, wrote that Sheng "started to lose his mind in Chongqing" and that in accordance with the tenets of Buddhism and as recompense for his past crimes, he has descended to the lowest depths of hell".
-At the Sixth Party Congress held in May 1945, a figurehead Uyghur leader Masud Sabri called for Sheng's head, however, Sheng was defended by Chiang.
-Sheng held the ministerial post until 30 July 1945.
-Sheng later worked as an adviser to Hu Zongnan in Xi'an.
+At the Sixth Party Congress held in May 1945, Uyghur leader Masud Sabri called for Sheng's head, however, Chiang defended Sheng.
+Sheng held the ministerial post until 30 July 1945, and later worked as an adviser to Hu Zongnan in Xi'an.

 In 1949, Sheng accompanied the Kuomintang in Taiwan where he lived in comfortable retirement with his wife and four children.
 Sheng was interviewed by Allen S. Whiting and wrote his own accounts under the title Red failure in Sinkiang in Sinkiang: pawn or pivot?, published in 1958.